siavasham/ok/invest/formulas.md

-# Earnings Formulas
+# Formulas

-Calculation logic for ROI, bonuses, and rewards.
+Calculations for rewards and returns.